parisni/mimic-omop-guidelines/02-method.rst

 - modification of MIMIC
 	- visit_detail : admitting_source_value, admitting_source_concept_id, admitting_concept_id, discharge_to_source_value, discharge_to_source_concept_id, discharge_to_concept_id provide redondant information from visit_occurrence.
 We did't populate it.
-	- observation_period provide duplicate information : we fill this table to respect the omop model and tools
+	- observation_period provide duplicate informations with visit_occurrence : we fill this table to respect the omop model and tools
 	- operators have been extracted to fill operator_concept_id
 	- units of measures have been extracted to fill unit_concept_id
 	- numeric values have been extracted to fill value_as_number